-Ethics and independence are of fundamental importance to our culture and success.
+Ethics and independence are central to restoring trust and confidence in the audit profession and are of fundamental importance to our culture and success.
 Integrity, objectivity and independence are at the core of our culture and our business.
 Our policies and procedures are in line with, or exceed, regulatory requirements including those relating to local public sector audits.